-The name Dhaulagiri means “White Mountain” and it got this name by being one of the mountains that exceeds 8,000m.
+The name Dhaulagiri means “White Mountain” and got its name by being one of the mountains that exceeds 8,000m.

 The decision to trek in the Himalayas is by no means an easy one.
 You will need a very good level of fitness and be very aware of the dangers and symptoms of altitude sickness.
 If you are prepared, you will find the Himalayas is home to some of the best thru hikes around the world!

 It is recommended that you use a guide as they have ample knowledge of the area as well as first-aid training to keep you as safe as possible on your journey.

 The best time to trek is in the months of September and October when the weather is most favorable.

 If you’re looking to experience Mount Everest without having to endure the cost and risk of summiting the highest mountain in the world, the Everest Base Camp Trek is ideal.

 This is an all-time favorite trek in the Himalayas and one of the most amazing and picturesque hiking destinations in the world.
 The trek offers almost continuous views of the tallest peaks in the world and the trail ends at the Everest Base Camp.